chango/tas/README.md

 ```
 go run tas.go
 ```
-On a separate terminal, run **hellotas.go** by switching to the examples directory.
-Then run the code by typing the command:
+On a separate terminal, run **hellotas.go** by switching to the examples directory and entering the following command:
 ```
 go run hellotas.go
 ```